mapbox/mapbox-directions-swift/README.md

 To build `MapboxDirectionsCLI` using SPM:

 1. `swift build`

+To run (and build if it wasn't yet) `MapboxDirectionsCLI` and see usage:

-1. `swift run MapboxDirectionsCLI -h` to see usage.
+1. `swift run mapbox-directions-swift -h`

 ## Pricing